Appropriate and timely immunisation information

-As all practices have had to adapt rapidly to the increase in demand from patients for support with COVID-19, it’s great when we can share experiences between local practices that may assist others.
-A number of practices have agreed to share some of their current workflows to support others also experiencing similar challenges:
+As all practices had to adapt rapidly to the increase in demand from patients for support with COVID-19, it’s great when we can share experiences between local practices that may assist others.
+A number of practices have agreed to share some of the workflows they implemented to support others also experiencing similar challenges:

-We have also developed a SPDS & CAT4 Activities for COVID-19 Vaccination guide.
+We also developed a SPDS & CAT4 Activities for COVID-19 Vaccination guide.

 A series of free vaccinations are available for children aged 0 to 4 years to protect them against serious diseases.
 Below are some useful resources: